lmorg/murex/README.md

 being afraid to make breaking changes where "bash-isms" lead to unreadable, hard to maintain, or unsafe code.

-_murex_ is designed for DevOps productivity so it isn't suited is high performance workloads beyond what you'd typically run in Bash (eg pipelines forked as concurrent processes).
+_murex_ is designed for DevOps productivity so it isn't suited for high performance workloads beyond what you'd typically run in Bash (eg pipelines forked as concurrent processes).